 A few things to keep in mind when dealing with a distributor, as these are usually businesses selling to hospitality customers:

-Buying 5 pillows might not be a big deal, as you might have several beds at home.
-Buying two dozen flat sheets is probably a bit too much for most people.
+Buying 5 pillows might not be a big deal, for example, as you might have several beds at home.
+But buying two dozen flat sheets is probably a bit too much for most people.

 This shouldn’t be a big deal – most of us have a work address.
 If you don’t, talk to a local business and ask if you can have your items shipped there.